sannimichaelse/kyc-checks-api/README.md

 ## KYC CHECKS API

-A simple REST API developed using node and express with typescript to perform KYC Checks using AN API
+A simple REST API developed using node and express with typescript to perform KYC Checks using An API

 ---